maplibre/maplibre.github.io/src/content/bio/stefan-karschti/index.md

 **Vision:**

+- Modularity and maintainability through the Plugin API implementation: minimal Core + plugins architecture that would turn layer types, style parser, tile loaders (and more) into dynamically loadable plugins.
+- Expand platform reach and strive to achieve GL JS to Native feature parity.
+Help drive Globe, terrain PoC implementations in Native as plugins.
-- Improve Native performance and reduce resource consumption to support a wider range of devices, including lower-end mobile phones.
+- Improve performance and reduce resource consumption to support a wider range of devices, including lower-end mobile phones.
-- Expand platform reach and maintain GL JS ↔ Native feature parity.
-- Enhance and strengthen global usability.
-- Foster a welcoming, supportive environment for new contributors.
 - Drive greater MapLibre adoption across industries and applications, including automotive and offline use cases.

 **Disclosure:** Self-employed, contracting for Grab.
 MapLibre work has been volunteer-based except for Amazon- and Grab-sponsored contributions.